aia-uclouvain/pydl8.5/doc/user_guide.rst

 Other parameters that may be useful to tune are:

 * ``time_limit``, which indicates the maximum amount of time the algorithm is allowed to run; the algorithm will be interrupted when the runtime is exceeded, and the best tree found within the allocated time will be returned.
-The default value is ``0``, in which ase no limit on runtime is imposed.
+The default value is ``0``, in which case no limit on runtime is imposed.
 * ``max_error``, which will direct the search algorithm to only find trees with an error lower than ``max_error``.
 For instance, if a decision tree has already been found using another algorithm (such as a heuristic algorithm), specifying this parameter could direct DL8.5 to only find trees that are better than the tree found using this other algorithm.